Recommendations

 A Terrytoons animated short.
 A high rise building is on fire and the firemen come to the rescue of a damsel in distress running from a flame.

-The influence of Frank Moser in Hook and Ladder No. 1 can be felt in the way modern Animation films handle cult status.
+The influence of Frank Moser in Hook and Ladder No. 1 can be felt in the way modern Short films handle cult status.
 From the specific lighting choices to the pacing, this 1932 release set a high bar for atmospheric immersion.

 View Details